 Sequenced-before rules (since C++11)

-- side effect: access (read or write) to an object designated by a volatile glvalue, modification (writing) to an object, calling a library I/O function, or calling a function that does any of those operations.
+- Initiation of side effects: access (read or write) to an object designated by a volatile glvalue, modification (writing) to an object, calling a library I/O function, or calling a function that does any of those operations.

 "sequenced-before" is an asymmetric, transitive, pair-wise relationship between evaluations within the same thread.